Additive Micromanufacturing: Multimetal Multiphase Functional Architectures

 Project Goals

 AMMicro will break new ground by harnessing the combined potential of LEL and MNT.
-The project will focus on the following objectives:
+The project aims to:

-1. Fabrication of multimetal microlattices with optimized position-specific chemical compositions to maximize specific impact energy absorption.
+1. Fabricate multimetal microlattices with optimized position-specific chemical compositions to maximize specific impact energy absorption.

-2. Development of multiphase microlattices fabricated with dyed fluid encapsulations and pressure-release valves to enable novel self-damage sensing and impact-protection mechanisms.
+2. Create multiphase microlattices fabricated with dyed fluid encapsulations and pressure-release valves to enable novel self-damage sensing and impact-protection mechanisms.

-3. Creation of full-metal 3D MEMS-based load sensors for tensile testing of LEL printed nanowires.
+3. Fabricate full-metal 3D MEMS-based load sensors to be used for tensile testing of LEL printed nanowires.

-4. Validation of the enhanced reliability of these microarchitectures using application-relevant advanced mechanical testing.
+4. Validate the enhanced reliability of these microarchitectures using application-relevant advanced mechanical testing.

 AMMicro is a highly interdisciplinary project at the boundary of materials science, mechanical, electrical, and manufacturing engineering.